Jeroendevr/birds-of-paradise/README.md

-README
+Birds of Paradise Theme for VisualStudio Code
 ==
 ![Screenshot](/screenshot.PNG)

-From the Textmate theme birds of paradise,
+**From the Textmate theme birds of paradise**
-==
 this is an attempt to add this theme in its full glory to VisualStudio Code

-Feel free to make any Pull request
---

 Insipred by
 ==